TG9541/stm8ef/README.md

 * `W1401` (also XH-W1401) thermostat with 3x2 digit 7S-LED display
 * `C0135` C0135 "Relay-4 Board" (can be used as a *Nano PLC*)

+Refer to [STM8S-Value-Line-Gadgets][WG1] in the Wiki.
 Binaries for the listed targets are in the *Releases* section.

-Currently, there is no support for the STM8S Discovery, since I don't have any STM8S105C6T6 based boards for testing.
+Currently, there is no support for the STM8S Discovery, since I don't have STM8S105C6T6 based boards for testing.

 ### STM8S003F3 Core

-A plain STM8S003F3P6 eForth core with a very lean scripting oriented vocabulary (words like AHEAD or [COMPILE] not linked) with a minimal memory footprint (less than 4KiB Flash).
-CORE can be used as-is or as a starting point for configurations.
+A plain STM8S003F3P6 eForth core with a lean scripting oriented vocabulary (words like AHEAD or [COMPILE] not linked), and a minimal memory footprint (less than 4KiB Flash).
+CORE can be used as-is or as a starting point for new configurations.

 * Selected features:
   * 16MHz HSI